I don’t have time to read and I want to jump immediately to the solution →.

 Here comes the problem.
 How to restart God when you deploy a new release?
 I already discussed this problem in the past and the solution I adopted since today was to execute a command as root without using sudo.
 The problem with this solution, is that it requires you to type the root password each time you execute a new deploy.
 And this is extremely awkward.

-Last week I was configuring a new Rails application and I decided to investigate a new solution.
+Last week I was configuring a new Ruby on Rails application and I decided to investigate a new solution.
 I really like the way how Phusion Passenger works: whenever you touch the /tmp/restart.txt file, Passenger restarts all the Rails processes.

 Why not implementing the same behavior in God?
 Luckily, someone else already had the same idea before.